 Part of building a content strategy involves creating a content calendar.
 That way, you know when you want to publish specific content pieces, what they are, and what platforms to use.
-Some companies have no problem creating a sharable Google or Outlook calendar containing due dates.
+Some companies have no problem creating a shareable Google or Outlook calendar containing due dates.

 However, if your company produces a significant amount of content, you’ll benefit from using comprehensive calendar tools like:

 - Airtable: a collaborative online platform for sharing and storing information in a visually appealing spreadsheet database

 - Asana: Track and organize your team’s projects in a distraction-free and centralized location

 - ClickUp: This cloud-based collaboration and project management organizational tool allows you to assign team members tasks, manage client projects, and collaborate over documents.